 Similar to PostgreSQL and MongoDB, Neo4j has a default database named neo4j.
 The name that is displayed on the left-hand side of the cypher-shell (command-line) tool as well as in the web-based graphical user interface is the name of the database we are currently operating on (e.g., neo4j@neo4j> in the cypher-shell and neo4j\$ in the graphical user interface both indicate that we operate on the neo4j database).
-To list all databases that are available on our Neo4j server, we can use the command shown in Listing 8 neo4j@neo4j> SHOW DATABASES; '''
+To list all databases that are available on our Neo4j server, we can use the command shown in Listing 6